tresabhi/blitzkit/docs/legal/terms-of-service.md

-# Blitzrinth Terms of Service
+# BlitzKit Terms of Service

 ## About

-Blitzrinth is a multi-function Discord bot that serves users with needs specific to the game World of Tanks Blitz.
+BlitzKit is a multi-function Discord bot that serves users with needs specific to the game World of Tanks Blitz.

 ## License

-Blitzrinth is licensed under the MIT License.
+BlitzKit is licensed under the MIT License.

 ## 3rd Party